-ECB will ask Deutsche Bank to raise fresh funds for merger: source
+ECB will ask Deutsche Bank to raise fresh funds for merger - source

 ($1 = 0.8917 euros)

-Reporting by John O'Donnell, Hans Seidenstuecker, Tom Sims, and Arno Schuetze; Editing by Alexandra Hudson
+Reporting by John O'Donnell, Hans Seidenstuecker, Tom Sims, and Arno Schuetze; Editing by Alexandra Hudson and Louise Heavens